-Ovarian tissue storage is the storage of ovarian tissue, often prior to cancer treatments, in hopes of extracting viable eggs from the tissue sample for future fertilization.
+Ovarian tissue storage is the storage of ovarian tissue, often prior to cancer or other fertility threatening treatments, in hopes of extracting viable eggs from the tissue sample for future fertilization.
 The American Society for Reproductive Medicine (ASRM) has now removed the experimental label from ovarian tissue cryopreservation and, when appropriate, this method of fertility preservation for pre-pubertal and adolescent patients should be discussed as an option before beginning.
 The tissue is typically removed through laparoscopy and cryopreserved until the patient is ready and wanting to start a family.
-At that time, the tissue is transplanted back to the patient and natural pregnancy occurs or hormone treatments are given to stimulate ovulation for IVF, or In Vitro Maturation (IVM) in a laboratory can sometimes yield viable oocytes (eggs) for IVF.
+At that time, the tissue can be transplanted back to the patient and natural pregnancy occurs, hormone treatments are given to stimulate ovulation for IVF, or In Vitro Maturation (IVM) in a laboratory can sometimes yield viable oocytes (eggs) for IVF.

-Most women choose to store ovarian tissue because they will be undergoing cancer treatment therapies that may affect their future fertility.
-This type of reproductive storage is commonly associated with oncology patients because it allows for a relatively quick retrieval (1 – 2 days) and therefore only a short postponement of chemotherapy or radiotherapy.
+Most patients choose to store ovarian tissue because they will be undergoing cancer or other fertility threatening treatments that may affect their future fertility.
+This type of reproductive storage is sometimes considered for oncology patients because it allows for a relatively quick retrieval of tissue (1 – 2 days) and therefore only a short postponement of chemotherapy or radiotherapy.
 Most often, this method of fertility preservation is considered for pre-pubertal or adolescent/young adult patients for whom ovarian stimulation is not an option.

 To find more information on the long-term storage of your frozen ovarian tissue, please click the location nearest you:

 The goal of cryopreserving ovarian tissue is to thaw the tissue when the patient is ready to have children.
-The thawed ovarian follicles are matured in a special gel made from brown algae that supports its three-dimensional development.
-The mature eggs would then be fertilized and implanted.
-The laparoscopic removal of an ovary does not require a significant delay in cancer treatment beyond one to two days of recovery.
+The thawed ovarian follicles are processed in lab using a technique called In Vitro Maturation (IVM).
+The mature oocytes (eggs) are then used to create embryos and transferred for implantation.
+The laparoscopic removal of an ovary typically does not require a significant delay in treatment beyond one to two days of recovery.
 Additionally, infants as young as 6 months can undergo this procedure because neither puberty nor fertilization are required.